All Episodes

 But a stroke would show up on an MRI.

-But the thing is it is really important for the public to know Hillary's health because of this reason.
+But the thing is, it is really important for the public to know Hillary's health because of this reason.

-Because this these TIAs can happen at any given time and you can uh my mother may have been experiencing them for years and they did not know that, and this is what led to the dementia.
+And you can, my mother may have been experiencing them for years, and they did not know that.

 I am physically seeing this.